 Catholicism is the most popular religion.
 90% of the population is Catholic.
 The country’s culture shows influences from Latin America, Native America, and Spain.

-The official currency is Colombian Peso.
-The approximate exchange rate is Col$3010 for US$1.
-The currency exchange is available in banks, bureaus de change, and hotels.
+The currency exchange is available at the airports, in banks, bureaus de change, and some hotels.
 Other exchange facilities may charge additional commissions.

 There are plenty of taxis in big cities and they are reasonably cheap.
 However, as a tourist, you may be sometimes overcharged.
 You can also hire a car, although you need to be over 25 (in some cases – over 21) to do that.

 In Colombia, they use electric sockets of types A and B, so you don’t need to bring an adapter if you are coming from the USA.
 Also, the standard voltage is 110V.